ibukun-koyer/basic-crud/README.md

 <ul>
     <li>Mongoose_schema: This is a folder that contains only one file.
 The file inside this folder is the file used for creating my mongo schema(database schema).
 It returns a module that is then used in index.js and seed.js.</li><br>
     <li>Public: This is a folder that contains all of my static files.
 This folder contains two folders, css and js.</li><br>
-    <li>Seed: This only file in this folder is the seeding file.
+    <li>Seed: The only file in this folder is the seeding file.
 To use the seed file, simply run "node seed.js" in the seed folder or use a relative path to run from other folders.</li><br>
     <li>Views: This folder holds the only dynamic html file(ejs) used in this project. </li><br>
     <li>The main folder: The main folder contains the main index.js used to start up the server.
 It also contains the package.json file.</li><br>
 </ul>